sarlalian/pdxdevops/PITCHME.md

 Intel (VT-x) and AMD (AMD-V) introduced in 2006

+Note:

-@note[Used by hypervisor to handle privileged intructions, they add new instructions that permit entering and exiting a virtual execution mode where the guest OS perceives itself as running with full privilege (ring 0), but the host OS remains protected.]
+- Used by hypervisor to handle privileged intructions, they add new instructions that permit entering and exiting a virtual execution mode where the guest OS perceives itself as running with full privilege (ring 0), but the host OS remains protected.

 ---